Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 ## TL;DR

 The year is 2022, you're a promising (or senior) software engineer.
 You build pristine serverless apps, your language of choice is Typescript.
-You're wondering which tech stack & tool will enable you to develop better quality applications for your end users.
-Coupling [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stack out there to reliably and quickly build high-value cloud native apps.
+You're assessing which tech stack & tool will enable you to develop better quality applications for your end users.
+Coupling [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stack to reliably and quickly build high-value cloud native apps.

 Most compelling pros: